kaltura/knowledge-center-ng/documentation/Knowledge/javascript-api-kaltura-media-players.md

 1. Pass the *doPlay* command on the *command* parameter in *sendNotification*.
     Note: *doPlay* does not require a parameter.
 You can either use null or omit it.
 2. Pass the *doSeek* command on the *command* parameter in *sendNotification*.
-    Specify a *timesec* parameter in milliseconds from the beginning of the video.{syntaxhighlighter brush: jscript;fontsize: 100; first-line: 1; }<script language="JavaScript"> var kdp; function jumpToTime(timesec) { kdp.sendNotification("doPlay"); // kdp.sendNotification('doPlay', null); // Null parameters are optional // Moves to a specific point, defined in seconds from the start of the video kdp.sendNotification("doSeek", timesec); } </script>{/syntaxhighlighter}
+    Specify a *timesec* parameter in milliseconds from the beginning of the video.{% highlight javascript %}<script language="JavaScript"> var kdp; function jumpToTime(timesec) { kdp.sendNotification("doPlay"); // kdp.sendNotification('doPlay', null); // Null parameters are optional // Moves to a specific point, defined in seconds from the start of the video kdp.sendNotification("doSeek", timesec); } </script>{% endhighlight %}

 <h2 class="mce-heading-2">
   <a name="evaluate"></a>Retrieving Information in Runtime (evaluate)